Engin-Boot/pong-stage-sainitripti/Stage0/classes/ball.md

 ## Feature

-This module defines the properties and behaviour of pong ball in the game.
+This module defines the property and behavior of pong ball in the game.

 ## Acceptance Criteria